Table of Contents

 • Authentication credentials: API Key / API Secret or Token

-• Server-end URL: Target image management URL address, using port 443 for https
+• Server-end URL: Target image management URL address; use port 443 for https

 • Test image: JPEG/PNG format, size must not exceed 2 MB

-• First convert the local target image to Base64 (macOS/Linux), save the result to image_base64.txt
+• First convert the local target image to Base64 (macOS / Linux), saving the result into image_base64.txt

 base64 -i ./target.jpg | tr -d '\n' > image_base64.txt

-• Replace placeholders with actual parameters and run the curl script
+• Please replace the placeholders with actual parameters and run the curl script

 • Your-Server-side-URL → Actual API Host